mohamed-services/mnn/README.md

 ## Introduction

-I feel that I need to introduce myself to clear the motivation and to set some expectations, programming and machine learning was a little hobby of mine but I gave up on this hobby some years ago, and I’m trying to get back to it right now because I need an AI model to be my assistant and the large companies don't provide what I exactly need, there were a lot of advancements in the field in the past few years so I'm trying to catch up.
-The purpose of this paper is not to prove point/s nor to introduce some new discovery/ies, the purpose of this paper is to help you create a full general purpose AI model on your personal computer from scratch and scale it based on your requirements whatever it is and get similar results to some of the popular models.
+The purpose of this paper is not to prove point/s nor to introduce some new discovery, the purpose of this paper is to help create a full general purpose AI model on your personal computer from scratch and scale it based on your requirements whatever it is and get similar results to some of the popular models.
-I know that there’re some open source LLM models on the web but most of the open source models that can be downloaded and run locally is very inefficient in regards to the resources usage and non of them is general purpose and we need a general purpose model not just an LLM, we need a model that can handle multiple modalities at the same time like text, audio, and video and has multiples modes like autoregressive and diffusion and can alternate between factual, creative, and reasoning easily and can use tools and surf the web and to be able to act as a human employee or a human assistant so it needs to be able to run continuously for many hours, days, weeks, and months, which is not possible using current architucures like trasnformers so I have to create a new architucure and model for myself and with plenty of time with nothing to do, I decided to document and to share the process with you while working on this project.
+It shouldn't take a whole data center to train an LLM, it should be possible to train an LLM on a single GPU.
+It needs to be able to run continuously for many hours, days, weeks, and months, which is not possible using current architucures like trasnformer.
 So to start we need first a good architecture.
-Usually training such a model takes millions if not billions of dollars in resources, So reducing the costs like a thousand fold to be able to accomplish it using a PC is not an easy task, I know that I need to move from dynamical architectures like transformers to a fixed architecture like MLP with dynamical resources assignment inspired by the biological brains, and from two dimensions to higher dimensions, and from full training to partial training and blind training, and from finetuning to identity embedding, and maybe all of this will not be enough, I know that every step in the process needs to be optimized or completely changed to achieve that, and there’re a lot of things to work on and it will take a long time, but I know that eventually we will get the wanted results.
 Also be cautious about any mathematical calculation, code snippet or any unproved claim in this paper, as maybe further verification is needed.

 ## Multidimensionality